alexisbellido/dockerize-django/README.rst

 .. code-block:: bash

-  - project (this is /path/to/outer/project, just a container for the project) -- django-app-1
+  - project (this is /path/to/outer/project, just a container for the project and its doesn't matter to Django) -- django-app-1
-    -- django-app-2
     -- manage.py
     -- media (placeholder with sample file, just for creating image) -- project (inner directory, actual Python package to import anything inside project)